hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 ```

 Once the conversion has completed, the make command will wait for the keyboard
 bootloader to be mounted.
-Unplug the USB cable from the Ferris Sweep, hold down the
+Unplug the USB cable from the Ferris Sweep, hold down
-top left key and while holding the key down plug the USB cable back into the
+the top left key and, while holding the key down, plug the USB cable back into
-**left-hand side controller** on the keyboard.
+the **left-hand side controller** on the keyboard.